mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 laboratories and libraries that focus on researching plant life.
 Most of the ship’s space is dedicated to holding samples, each at various stages of growth, small biospheres being dotted around the entire ship.
-The centre of the ship contains a larger version, teeming with microflora and fauna.
+The center of the ship contains a larger version, teeming with microflora and fauna.
 There is space enough for the crew and four botanists, and most posted here are given two-term contracts due to the time required for cultivation.